nusofthq/avchat-documentation/_includes/features.md

 <img src="http://docs.avchat.net/assets/images/reportsPanel.png" class="img-responsive"/>

 The notifications work in the following way:
-Upon entering the chat as admin, the [Reports] button will show the total number of reports like so: Reports (10).
-When a new reports is received and the reported users window is not opened, the total number of NEW reports will be displayed in the top right corner of the [Reports] button like so:
+Upon entering the chat as admin, the <kbd>Reports</kbd> button will show the total number of reports like so: Reports (10).
+When a new reports is received and the reported users window is not opened, the total number of NEW reports will be displayed in the top right corner of the <kbd>Reports</kbd> button like so:

 <img src="http://docs.avchat.net/assets/images/reportNotif.png" class="img-responsive"/>